MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/android.md

 Great, you are all set to visualize Analytics and Crashes data on the portal that the SDK collects automatically.

-Look at the documentaton for [Mobile Center Analytics](~/sdk/analytics/android.md) and [Mobile Center Crashes](~/sdk/crashes/android.md) to learn how to customize and use more advanced functionalities of both services.
+Look at the documentation for [Mobile Center Analytics](~/sdk/analytics/android.md) and [Mobile Center Crashes](~/sdk/crashes/android.md) to learn how to customize and use more advanced functionalities of both services.

 To learn how to get started with in-app updates, head over to the documentation of [Mobile Center Distribute](~/sdk/distribute/android.md).